jonderwaater/smoothify/README.md

 Your original activity will be replaced automatically.

 In the directory where you run stravasmoothen the following files are created:
-[Activity name].gpx           - the gpx file of your original activity
+[Activity id].gpx           - the gpx file of your original activity
-[Activity name]_smooth.gpx    - the gpx file with smoothened data
+[Activity id]_smooth.gpx    - the gpx file with smoothened data
-[Activity name].png           - plot comparing the original and the smoothened data
+[Activity id].png           - plot comparing the original and the smoothened data

 Warning:
 This code has only been tested on activities recorded with the Strava Android App.